-Koester Conservation Easement Fort Gratiot Township, Saint Clair County
+Koester Conservation Easement 79.4 Acres, Fort Gratiot Township, Saint Clair County

-In November and December of 2019, the TLC completed a baseline assessment and draft conservation easement for nearly 80 acres of forested wetland and upland complex, one of the larger forest tracts remaining in Fort Gratiot Township.
+The new Koester Conservation Easement was signed on April 4 as we rapidly approached the first peak of the COVID-19 virus pandemic and we were all just getting accustomed to wearing masks and keeping our distance, which made for an unusual document signing.
+The Koester Conservation Easement protects nearly 80 acres of forested wetland and upland complex, one of the larger forest tracts remaining in Fort Gratiot Township.
 The property is located along the south side of Keewahdin Road and Pine Grove Avenue, extending south one-half mile.

-The owners of the property, Darrin and Kim Koester, are constructing their residence on 5 acres in the north end of the parcel.
-The conservation easement will allow the Koester's to afford the property taxes on this large parcel, which had not been sold for many years.
+The owners of the property, Darrin and Kim Koester, have constructed their residence on 5 acres in the north end of the parcel.
+The conservation easement allows the Koester's to afford the property taxes on this large parcel, which had not been sold for many years.
 Upon sale, the property taxes would have increased significantly and made the land unaffordable for the Koester's as a residence.
-The Fort Gratiot Township Assessor contacted the TLC in late August explaining the dilemma.
+The Fort Gratiot Township Assessor contacted the TLC in late August of 2020 explaining the dilemma.
 We suggested a conservation easement for that part of the property to remain undeveloped, giving the Township a legal guarantee that the land will remain protected in perpetuity while also providing the basis to grant the new landowners a significant tax abatement.
 The assessor was agreeable, and the taxes were reduced significantly in trade for a conservation easement on most of the parcel.